MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```plaintext

-    Customer created
+    BankCustomer created
-    Customer created with name: John Doe
+    BankCustomer created: John Doe

     ```

-## Task 2: Add public fields and updated constructors to the "Customer" class
+## Add public fields and updated constructors to the "BankCustomer" class

-In this task, you add public fields to the `Customer` class, update the instance constructors to use additional parameters, and then update the Program.cs file to access each object's public data.
+In this task, you add public fields to the `BankCustomer` class, update the instance constructors to use additional parameters, and then update the Program.cs file to access each object's public data.

 Use the following steps to complete this task:

-1. Open the Customer.cs file.
+1. Open the BankCustomer.cs file.

 1. Add public fields to the class definition for `fName`, `lName`, and `accNumber`.
 Initialize the fields using default values.

     ```csharp

-    public string fName = "unknown";
+    public string fName = "John";
-    public string lName = "unknown";
+    public string lName = "Doe";
-    public int accNumber = 0;
+    public string accountId = "1010101010";

     ```